jayza/ImgurAPI/README.md

   if ($auth->checkAccess()) {
     $request = new Request();

+    /**
-    // Use the Request class and get information about the logged in users account.
+    * Use the Request class and get information about the logged in users account.
-    // If the request would fail, then a ImgurException would be thrown with the
+    * If the request would fail, then a ImgurException would be thrown with the
-    // message and code from Imgur.
+    * message and code from Imgur.
+    *
+    * It is also possible to output the response object to JSON or stdClass using the output() method.
+    */
     try {
       $account = $request->get('account/me');

+      print $account->output('json');
     } catch(ImgurException $e) {
       print $e->message();
     }